bhl47fastrobots/fastrobots/lab3_report.md

 SFEVL53L1X myTOF2(Wire, TOF2_SHUTDOWN_PIN);
 ```

-Then, in the `setup()` function, I included this sequence of commands to initialize both sensors and program them to
+Then, in the `setup()` function, I included this sequence of commands to initialize both sensors properly:

 ```cpp
 // Shut down Sensor 2